3 Days in Chicago Itinerary for First-Time Visitors

 I live in Chicago but whenever I go to downtown I prefer not to drive and utilize public transportation.
 Yes, Chicago traffic gets crazy sometimes so I would recommend you to spend more time exploring our city rather than spending time on the road/ Good news: you don’t need a car for this itinerary.

-- Trains (the “L”) connect most attractions
+• Trains (the “L”) connect most attractions and neighborhoods that way you can save money.

-- Rideshares fill the gaps whenever it is needed.
+• Rideshares fill the gaps whenever it is needed.
 In my opinion, after rush hours this is your best choice.

 If you plan smart then this Chicago itinerary first time travelers love stays simple and stress-free.
 You may also like my full detailed post on getting around Chicago.